Jason1790213836/hwdesign/docs/scalar_adder/add_ip.md

 ---
-title: Creating the Vitis IP
+title: Addding the Vitis IP
 parent: Getting started
 nav_order: 3
 has_children: false
 ---

-# Adding the Vitis IP
+# Adding the Vitis IP to the FPGA Project
 We next need to add the IP to the Vivado project.

 ## Locating the IP folder